UAS announces Senator Ted Stevens Legislative Internship Program placements for 2020

 - Dawson Mann of Fairbanks, placed with Sen. Shelley Hughes

 - Joe Greenough of Fairbanks, placed with Rep. Louise Stutes

 - Kasey Casort of Fairbanks, placed with Rep. Ivy Spohnholz

 - Dustin Elsberry of North Pole, placed with Sen. Josh Revak

-The academic supervisor of all interns is Dr. Glenn Wright, Assistant Professor of Political Science at UAS, who is also the Statewide Program Coordinator.
+The academic supervisor of all interns is Dr. Glenn Wright, Associate Professor of Political Science at UAS, who is also the Statewide Program Coordinator.
 He acts as the interns’ advisor during their internship, conducts the Internship Seminar, and acts as the University liaison with the Legislature and particularly with each intern's office supervisor.
 Complete information about the program can be found on the Senator Ted Stevens Legislative Internship Program website.
-Those interested may also contact Glenn Wright at (907) 796-6115 or email@example.com.
+Those interested may also contact Glenn Wright at (907) 796-6115 or firstname.lastname@example.org.